 Sarsi is a popular brand of sarsaparilla in both the Philippine and the wider south-East Asian region.
 I remember going into my local corner store in Shenzhen and seeing a can of it and literally losing my shit!
 I also discovered a new cola that day, so you can tell I am fairly easily pleased.
 Sadly it is not all that much available in China, my corner store seemed to be a bit of renegade.

-The drink can be purchased by can and by plastic bottle, but in classic Philippines style it is best drunk direct from a recyclable glass bottle.
+The drink can be purchased by can and by plastic bottle, but in classic Philippines style it is best drunk direct from a recyclable glass bottles.

 In fact this is one of the best things about drinking soft-drinks in the Philippines.
 I really do not know why but drinking from a glass bottle tastes so much better than plastic, or a can.
 Sadly it is going out of fashion in many countries.
 Particularly sad when you consider how much better for the environment it is.

-Sarsi is made by the Cosmos Bottling Corporation that was formed as Manila Aerated Water Company in 1918.
-Obviously like any popular drink, such as Royal it is now owned by the Galactic Empire, AKA Coca-Cola.
-They have though at least managed to retain the flavour that made it so popular.
+The Sarsi we all know and love is made by the Cosmos Bottling Corporation that was formed as The Manila Aerated Water Company in 1918.
+Obviously like any popular drink, such as Royal it is now owned by the Galactic Evil Empire, AKA Coca-Cola.
+They have though at least managed to retain the flavour that made it so popular, and for all intents it is still the Sarsi we all know and love.

 To read more about Fanta in the Philippines AKA Royal click here.